 Read on for everything you need to know about selling your tenanted property in BC!

 Rules regarding notice to end tenancy if you have a MONTH TO MONTH TENANCY:

-Two months notice to end tenancy if month to month tenancy, and written notice is required.
+The buyer and seller are required to give Two months notice to end tenancy if month to month tenancy and the buyer plans to live in the property.
+Written notice is required.
 A landlord must serve the Two Month Notice to End Tenancy so that it’s received:

 - At least two months before the effective date of the notice, and

 - Before the day that rent is due

 For example, if rent is due on the 1st of every month and you receive a firm deal on March 15: